michaelfig/SwingSet/docs/kernel-promises.md

 need to do this with the comms vat, which might get `dispatch.deliver` for inbound network messages and `dispatch.queue` for everything from other vats.

-* syscall.send(exportID, methodName, argsString, slots) -> resultPromiseID
+* syscall.send(exportID, methodName, body, slots) -> resultPromiseID

   "hey kernel, please send a message to this target (one of your local pass-by-presence).
 I'm going to create a local promise to manage the